jokesper/dotfiles/docs/README.md

 ```

 ## License
-I currently do not use a license as I did not find the optimal license for me and I do not believe that I could even license most of this projekt.
+I currently do not use a license as I did not find the optimal license for me and I do not believe that I could even license most of this project.

 ## Contributing
 If you want to contribute feel free, but I wouldn't encourage it as dotfiles should be a personalized configuration.